GeoscienceAustralia/ptha/ptha_access/README.md

 This guide explains how to access basic tsunami hazard information in easy-to-use csv and shapefile formats.

-For access to detailed PTHA18 information, you should instead consult the [detailed README](DETAILED_README.md).
-This covers access to:
+For access to detailed PTHA18 information, you should instead consult the [detailed README](DETAILED_README.md), which explains access to:
 * scenario earthquakes
 * scenario tsunami initial conditions
 * scenario wave time-series at 'hazard points'
 * additional average-return-interval calculations

 The methodologies used in this study, and associated testing, are discussed in